-33. All meetings of the IC are chaired by the Chairman or, in the Chairman's absence, by the Deputy Chairman.
-In the event of the temporary absence of the Chairman and Deputy Chairman, the IC may elect a chairman to act during such absence (Rule 73A(6) of the RoP).
+36. All meetings of the IC are chaired by the Chairman or, in the Chairman's absence, by the Deputy Chairman.
+In the event of the temporary absence of the Chairman and Deputy Chairman, the IC may elect a chairman to act during such absence (RoP 73A(6)).